rotemdan/lzutf8.js/README.md

 *Javascript implementation:*

   - Tested on most popular browsers and platforms: Node.js 4+, Chrome, Firefox, Opera, Edge, IE10+ (IE8 and IE9 may work with a [typed array polyfill](https://github.com/inexorabletash/polyfill/blob/master/typedarray.js)), Android 4+, Safari 5+.
-  - Allows compressed data to be efficiently packed in plain UTF-16 strings (see the `BinaryString` encoding) when binary storage is not available or desired (e.g. when using LocalStorage or older IndexedDB).
+  - Allows compressed data to be efficiently packed in plain Javascript UCS-2 strings (see the `BinaryString` encoding) when binary storage is not available or desired (e.g. when using LocalStorage or older IndexedDB).
   - Can operate asynchronously, both in Node.js and in the browser.
 Uses web workers when available (and takes full advantage of [transferable objects](http://www.w3.org/html/wg/drafts/html/master/#transferable-objects) if supported) and falls back to async iterations when not.
   - Supports Node.js streams.
   - Written in TypeScript.